 7. Best Sector Funds: Fidelity Select Semiconductors (FSELX)

 Fidelity Select Semiconductors (FSELX) is a technology sector fund that specializes in companies that manufacture or sale of electronic equipment and components.
-Therefore you'll see stocks like Intel (INTC), Qualcomm (QCOM), and Broadcom (AVGO) in the fund's holdings.
+Therefore you'll see stocks like Nvidia Corp.
+(NVDA), Qualcomm (QCOM), and Broadcom (AVGO) in the fund's holdings.
 Being an essential component of electronic devices, semiconductors are sure to be in high demand for the foreseeable future.
 Therefore the growth of world economies, along with the demands of consumers, will likely be drivers of growth for funds like FSELX for years to come.
-The expense ratio for FSELX is 0.77 percent and the minimum initial investment is $2,500.
+The expense ratio for FSELX is 0.72 percent and the minimum initial investment is $0.

 8. Best Sector Funds: Fidelity Select Insurance (FSPCX)

-Fidelity Select Insurance (FSPCX) is a sector fund that focuses primarily on large insurance companies like American International Group (AIG), Metlife (MET), and Prudential Financial (PRU).
-If you ever find yourself complaining about the rising cost of insurance or you notice how the tallest buildings in large buildings tend to be those of insurance companies, you may want to play a bit of "if you can't beat 'em, join 'em" game and buy shares of an insurance sector fund like FSPCX, which has an expense ratio of 0.8 percent and a minimum initial investment amount of $2,500.
+Fidelity Select Insurance (FSPCX) is a sector fund that focuses primarily on large insurance companies like American International Group (AIG), Metlife (MET), and Travelers Companies Inc. (TRV).
+If you ever find yourself complaining about the rising cost of insurance or you notice how the tallest buildings in large buildings tend to be those of insurance companies, you may want to play a bit of "if you can't beat 'em, join 'em" game and buy shares of an insurance sector fund like FSPCX, which has an expense ratio of 0.81 percent and a minimum initial investment amount of $0.

 9. Best Sector Funds: Fidelity Select Health Care (FSPHX)